Dragons’ Den: From Liha Beauty to Mother Root, these are the pitches to know

 Dragons’ Den is back: From Liha Beauty to Mother Root, these are the pitches to know

-The back half of the series kicks off on Thursday, with founders showing off everything from shoe deodorisers to cooking monitors and more
+The back half of the series kicks off tonight, with founders showing off everything from shoe deodorisers to cooking monitors and more

 It’s all been a bit stop-start for Dragons’ Den this year.
 The BBC’s long-running business show first returned for series 22 in January, went on hiatus one month later, came back for a single episode in July, then went off air once again.

 But Dragons’ Den fans, we come bearing good news.
-The show is back on Thursday (2 October), and it’s back for real this time – at least, until the series concludes at the end of this month.
+The show is returning tonight (Thursday 2 October), and it’s back for real this time – at least, until the series concludes at the end of this month.
 Taking their seats once again, Peter Jones, Deborah Meaden, Touker Suleyman, Steven Bartlett and Sara Davies will appraise a batch of new entrepreneurs, but will any of them impress?

-In the den on Thursday, we have everything from an AI-powered stove monitor that can detect fires before they begin to an African beauty brand and a non-alcoholic drink business.
+In the den tonight, we have everything from an AI-powered stove monitor that can detect fires before they begin to an African beauty brand and a non-alcoholic drink business.
 Plus, there’s even a unique shoe deodoriser.
 Here’s everything you need to know about the businesses pitching this evening.

 Pippa AI-powered cooking monitor: Mypippa.me